xwp/xwpwa/assets/src/css/readme.md

 The scss variable for the **font-family** is set in that file.

 The variable for the default **font-size** of the body is also set here.
-A good practice will be to use the default font-size of the article, to avoid to set it again in the HTML (with the `text-xxx` class)
+A good practice will be to use the default font-size of the article, to avoid to set it again in the HTML (with the `text-xxx` class).

-These variables are used to set the font-family & the font-size values on the body inside `base/_global.scss`
+These variables are used to set the font-family & the font-size values on the body inside `3-elements/_body.scss`

+---

+### 2-Tools

+#### scss-query

+This package will be used for @media queries.

+#### Mixins

+The location for the scss mixins available

+- **clearfix** hack, better to use `display: flow-root;` if we don't to support IE11
+- **h-container** create a centered wrapper with min & max width.
+  These values are set from the `variables` file
+- **z-index**
+- **rem** transform a pixel value in rem.
+- **modifiers** used to create a list of classes based on a map.

+---

+### 3-Elements

+#### Reset

+The reset is done in that file.
+The reset has been based on a recent code done by [Andy Bell](https://dev.to/hankchizljaw/a-modern-css-reset-6p3) and Boostrap 5

+#### Body

+The body properties are based on the code done by [Andy Bell](https://dev.to/hankchizljaw/a-modern-css-reset-6p3) and Boostrap 5.

+#### Links

+Default style for the link without class, i.e. the one used in a article

+---

+### 4-Blocks

+---

+### 5-Components

+Components classes are prefixed with `c-`.

+---

+### 6-layout

+Layout classes are prefixed with `l-`.

+---

+### Utilities

+#### Background

+This file is used to generated the different classes used to set the background color of an element.
+So the element will be like:
+`<section class="bg-primary">…</section>`

+#### Color

 The `color` classes are generated from that file, with a mixin (imported from the mixins file) and a colors map.
 The map must use the color variables coming from the color file.
 The **colors map** and the **color variables** are set as an example and must be updated with the value coming from the design.
 The goal of the `color-xxx` classes is to add the color to each text element inside the HTML and not as a CSS property.
 Like that, we can avoid duplicating value in the CSS file and keep the colors limited.
 The name will be based on the map and the output will be like `color-primary` or `color-grey-100`

+#### Text

 From the same logic, this file will generate the `text-xxx` classes.
 Based on a map of the font sized used inside the site, multiple classes will be generated.

-So a text element will be like that in the HTML:   `<h1 class="color-primary text-xx-large">Title</h1>`
+So a text element will be like that in the HTML:

-#### Background

-This file is used to generated the different classes used to set the background color of an element.
-So the element will be like:  `<section class="bg-primary">…</section>`

-#### Variables

-Breakpoints, Z-Index named layers, easings, transition
+`<h1 class="color-primary text-xx-large">Title</h1>`

 ---

-### Base

-#### Global

-The reset is done in that file.
-The reset has been based on a recent code done by [Andy Bell](https://dev.to/hankchizljaw/a-modern-css-reset-6p3)

-#### wp-core

-Some default style for Wordpress are also available.

----

-### Components

-Components classes are prefixed with `c-`

-#### logo

----

-### Layouts

-Layout classes are prefixed with `l-`

-#### Header